 How can home buyers prevent bearing the cost of PMI?

-How can a home owner refrain from bearing the cost of PMI?The Homeowners Protection Act of 1998 makes the lenders on the majority of loans to automatically stop the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
-Savvy homeowners can get off the hook a little earlier.
-The law promises that, upon request of the home owner, the PMI must be released when the principal amount reaches only 80 percent.
+With the utilization of The Homeowners Protection Act of 1998, on most loans lenders are required to automatically cease the PMI when the principal balance of the loan reaches 78 percent of the original loan amount.
+Smart home owners can get off the hook ahead of time.
+The law designates that, upon request of the home owner, the PMI must be dropped when the principal amount reaches only 80 percent.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: